Joyce Gardner: Career

 Gardner was also runner-up six times, so appeared in a total of 13 finals in the 14 times the event was staged.
 The only year that she was not in the final was 1940, when she was beaten by Thelma Carpenter in the semi-final.

 Gardner's highest break at billiards was 318, and at snooker it was 82.

 She was a guest on the introductory episode of the second series of the popular British TV snooker show Pot Black in 1970.

 Later life

-Joyce married Arthur Williams on 9 October 1937 at St. Marylebone Parish Church in London.
+Gardner married Arthur Williams on 9 October 1937 at St. Marylebone Parish Church in London.
 She made two film appearances: It Happened in Leicester Square in 1949; and Jumping for Joy in 1956 where she played a billiards player.
-It was reported that Joyce tutored the latter film's star Frankie Howerd who in the film "has a number of hair-raising interludes in a London billiards saloon".
+It was reported that Gardner tutored the latter film's star Frankie Howerd who in the film "has a number of hair-raising interludes in a London billiards saloon".

 She continued playing until her late sixties and became the only woman member of the World Professional Billiards and Snooker Association.

-Joyce Gardner died on 29 August 1981 in Pinner, London.
+She died on 29 August 1981 in Pinner, London.